The-Marcy-Lab-School/marcy-curriculum-docs/mod-2-oop/1-encapsulation-factories-and-closure.md

 In object-oriented programming, rather than separating data from functions, we take the opposite approach: **encapsulation**.

-**Encapsulation refers to the grouping data and the methods that operate on that data into one object**, like the `friendsManager` object below.
+**Encapsulation refers to the bundling of data and the methods that operate on that data into one object**, like the `friendsManager` object below.

 ```js
 // Object Oriented Programming encapsulates data with functionality